On the Geometry of Forms on Supermanifolds: Different Perspectives: Forms and Integration on Total Space

 \section{Different Perspectives: Forms and Integration on Total Space}

-Given a supermanifold $\mani$, there exists a different point of view on the theory of forms and integration on $\mani$, which highlights the role of the total space ${\cat{Tot}} (\Pi \mathcal{T}_\mani)$ of the (parity-shifted) tangent bundle $\Pi \mathcal{T}_\mani \stackrel{\pi}{\longrightarrow} \mani$ of $\mani$.
-This point of view has been introduced since the early days by by Bernstein and Leites \cite{BL2}, Voronov and Zorich \cite{VZ1}, Gaiduk, Khudaverdian and Schwarz \cite{Gaiduk}.
-Recently Witten has provided a terse review with applications to string theory in sight in \cite{Witten}, inspired by the work of Belopolsky \cite{Belo2}.
-Further, Castellani, Catenacci, Grassi and collaborators have worked extensively on the formalism and its applications to supergravity and superstrings \cite{CCG}-\cite{CGP}.
-In this section we provide a different exposition, which an eye to the global geometry of the total tangent space supermanifold.
+Given a supermanifold $\mani$, there exists a different point of view on the theory of forms and integration on $\mani$, which highlights the role of the supermanifold associated to the (parity-shifted) tangent bundle $\Pi \mathcal{T}_\mani $ of $\mani$.
+Even if this point of view has been introduced since the early days by Bernstein and Leites \cite{BL2}, Voronov and Zorich \cite{VZ1}, Gaiduk, Khudaverdian, and Schwarz \cite{Gaiduk}, it came back in the spotlight only recently.
+Indeed, inspired by the work of Belopolsky \cite{Belo2}, Witten has provided a terse review of this formalism, putting forward new applications to string theory \cite{Witten}.
+Further, Castellani, Catenacci, Grassi, and collaborators have worked extensively in this direction, providing many examples of applications to physics, and in particular proving its effectiveness in the context of supergravity \cite{CCG}-\cite{CGP}.